YangPhD84/multiGMF/README.md

 * Matlab >= 2020

 # Installation
-ITRPCA can be downloaded by
+multiGMF can be downloaded by
 ```
 git clone https://github.com/YangPhD84/multiGMF
 ```